Narrow-gauge railways in China: Metre-gauge railways

-Metre-gauge railways were popular in China in several regions before the 1949 communist revolution.
+Metre-gauge railways were popular in China in several regions before the 1949 establishment of PRC.
 Several lines were constructed, with the intention to join all the railways, forming a new sphere of influence for the French which never materialized.

 Kunming Hekou Railway

 The 466 km Chinese section of the French built Kunming–Haiphong railway, and a few surviving branches.
 The system also includes a short new meter-gauge connector to the new standard-gauge Hekou North Station.